AriaTheCurseling/obsidian/Shoot Em' Rouge/Weapons/Whetstone.md

-Adds poercing to adjacent items
+Adds piercing to adjacent items